Lambda calculus: History

-The lambda calculus was introduced by mathematician Alonzo Church in the 1930s as part of an investigation into the foundations of mathematics.
+Lambda calculus was introduced by mathematician Alonzo Church in the 1930s as part of an investigation into the foundations of mathematics.
 The original system was shown to be logically inconsistent in 1935 when Stephen Kleene and J. B. Rosser developed the Kleene–Rosser paradox.

 Subsequently, in 1936 Church isolated and published just the portion relevant to computation, what is now called the untyped lambda calculus.
 In 1940, he also introduced a computationally weaker, but logically consistent system, known as the simply typed lambda calculus.

 Until the 1960s when its relation to programming languages was clarified, the lambda calculus was only a formalism.
 Thanks to Richard Montague and other linguists' applications in the semantics of natural language, the lambda calculus has begun to enjoy a respectable place in both linguistics and computer science.